 Zoë Baird is CEO and President of the Markle Foundation which aims to catalyze a labor market that will enable all workers to hold good digital economy jobs.
 Markle is developing policies that drive commercial use of technologies to build the middle class; and operates the Rework America Alliance (with businesses, civil rights organizations, labor unions, tech companies, nonprofits) and a coalition of 30 bipartisan Governors.

-Previously, Ms. Baird led Markle’s Task Force on National Security in the Information Age to reform the intelligence community to meet current threats and Connecting for Health to catalyze improvements in the quality and cost-effectiveness of health care.
-Both areas of work led to the passage of major federal laws and transformation of business practice.
-Prior to Markle, Ms. Baird served as Senior Vice President and General Counsel at Aetna; as Counselor and Staff Executive at GE; partner at O’Melveny & Myers; and as Associate Counsel to President Carter.
+Previously, Ms. Baird led Markle’s Task Force on National Security in the Information Age to reform the intelligence community to meet current threats, and Markle Connecting for Health to drive improvements in quality and cost-effectiveness of health care.
+Both led to the passage of major federal laws and transformation of business practice.
+Prior to Markle, Ms. Baird was Senior Vice President and General Counsel, Aetna; Counselor and Staff Executive, GE; partner, O’Melveny & Myers; and Associate Counsel to President Carter.